N2SID: Nuclear Norm Subspace Identification: N2SID

 \subsection{A convex relaxation}

 A convex relaxation of the NP hard problem formulation in \eqref{NPhard} will now be developed.
 The original problem is reformulated in two ways.
 First, the rank operator is substituted by the nuclear norm.
 The nuclear norm of a matrix $X$ denoted by $\| X \|_\star$ is defined as the sum of the singular values of the matrix $X$.
 It is also known as the trace norm, the Ky Fan norm or the Schatten norm, \cite{Vandenberghe}.
 This is known to be a good approximation of the rank operator when it is to be minimized, \cite{FHB:01,Faz:02}.
-Second, the minimum variance criterion is substituted by the following sample average of $\Tr\mathbb{E} [ \Big( y(k) - \hat{y}(k) \Big) \Big( y(k) - \hat{y}(k) \Big)^T ]$:

-By introducing a scalarization, or regularization, parameter $\lambda\in[0,\infty)$ all Pareto optimal solutions of the convex reformulation of the N2SID problem can be formulated in {\it one line}:
+Second, the minimum variance criterium is substituted by the following sample average $\frac{1}{N} \sum_{k=1}^N \| y(k) - \gamma(k) \|_2^2.$ \\ By introducing a scalarization parameter $\lambda\in[0,\infty)$, which can be interpreted as a regularization parameter, all Pareto optimal solutions of the convex reformulation of the N2SID problem can be obtained by solving: for all values of $\lambda\in[0,\infty)$.

-\begin{remark} The method encompasses in a straightforward manner the identification problems with output data only.
-In that case the convex relaxed problem formulation reads: